jinzohh/rover_platform/README.md

 # Getting Started

-rover.py is a custom Python library to control the rover platform.
+rover.py is a custom Python library to easily turn a Raspberry Pi into a rover (nearly as plug-and-play).
 Below are the instructions on how to call functions from the rover library.

 Make sure rover.py is in the same directory as your main Python script.
 For exmaple, the rover_controller.py should be in the same directory as rover.py.